SAO Krajina: History

-On February 28, 1991 the SAO Krajina was officially declared.
+On 28 February 1991, the SAO Krajina adopted a resolution declaring its disassociation from the Republic of Croatia.
 It announced that it planned to separate from Croatia if it moved for independence from Yugoslavia.

-The Serb National Council on March 16, 1991 declared Krajina to be independent of Croatia.
-On May 12, 1991 a referendum was held with over 99 percent of the vote supporting unification with Serbia.
+The Serb National Council on 16 March 1991 declared Krajina to be independent of Croatia.
 On 1 April 1991, it declared that it would secede from Croatia.
 Afterwards the Krajina assembly declared that "the territory of the SAO Krajina is a constitutive part of the unified territory of the Republic of Serbia".
+On 12 May 1991 a referendum was held with over 99 percent of the vote supporting unification with Serbia.

 Conflict soon began between the Krajina Serbs and Croatian authorities.
 After Slovenia and Croatia declared independence, violence escalated as the Serbs expanded the territory they held with the help of the Yugoslav People's Army (JNA), eventually to include SAO Eastern Slavonia, Baranja and Western Syrmia and SAO Western Slavonia.

 On 19 December 1991, the two SAOs through the initiative of Milan Babić (president of SAO Krajina) and Goran Hadžić (president of SAO Eastern Slavonia, Baranja and Western Syrmia) were declared as one Serbian state with the name Republic of Serbian Krajina.
-In February 1992, the authorities declared independence.
+In February 1992, the SAOs formally merged into a unified Republic of Serbian Krajina.
 By that time, Serb-controlled territory included a third of Croatia.

-This self-proclaimed SAO Krajina was dissolved after August 5, 1995 when Croatian armed forces reintegrated its territories into Croatia.
+The Republic of Serbian Krajina was dissolved after 5 August 1995 when Croatian armed forces, during Operation Storm, reintegrated its territories into Croatia.